 We put a strong focus on the research project of the student.
-The student will be integrated into one of our research groups to carry out this project and to write the master thesis about it.
-This thesis project work will be supervised by a senior member of the research group and will account for 25 ECTS.
+Student are integrated into one of our research groups to carry out this project and to write the master thesis about it.
+This thesis project work is supervised by a senior member of the research group and accounts for 25 ECTS.
 The mandatory course 'research and science seminars' of 5 ECTS serves to further strengthen the integration of the students in their research groups.
 Subject of this course are regular organized interactions between the master students and members of their research group, such as doctoral students, postdoctoral researchers and senior professors.
 These interactions include the joined discussion of ongoing scientific projects of different group members as well as the discussion and analysis of scientific articles by others.

 Mandatory core courses: 15 ECTS in total

 Elective courses: 20 ECTS in total